egaruba/Human-Resources-Analytics-Dashboard/README.md

 ## Data Preparation

+In the data preparation phase, I performed the following tasks:

+1. Created a database, setup tables, and imported data.[PIC]

 | Column                  | Description                             | Data Type      |
 | :---------------------- | :-------------------------------------- | :------------- |
 | EmployeeID              | Unique identifier for each employee     | VARCHAR(50)    |